-- Design development effort, comparing the effort (e.g., time, number of design steps (Balasubramanian et al., 2007), number of modeling elements (Kavimandan & Gokhale, 2008) (von Pilgrim, 2007)) it takes a developer to generate a design using traditional methods (e.g., manually) versus generating a design using the DSML, - Implementation development effort, comparing the effort (e.g., time, lines of code) it takes a developer to generate implementation artifacts using traditional methods, i.e., manual generation, versus generating implementation artifacts using the DSML, - Design quality, comparing the number of defects in a model or an application developed traditionally to the number of defects in a model or application developed using the DSML, - Required developer experience, comparing the amount of experience a developer needs to develop a model or application using traditional methods to the amount of experience needed when using a DSML, and - Solution exploration, comparing the number of viable solutions considered for a particular problem in a set period of time using the DSML as compared to traditional methods or other DSMLs.
+- Design development effort, comparing the effort (e.g., time, number of design steps (Balasubramanian Schmidt, Molnar, & Ledeczi, 2007)) or number of modeling elements (Kavimandan & Gokhale, 2008) (von Pilgrim, 2007)) it takes a developer to generate a design using traditional methods (e.g., manually) versus generating a design using the DSML, - Implementation development effort, comparing the effort (e.g., time, lines of code) it takes a developer to generate implementation artifacts using traditional methods, i.e., manual generation, versus generating implementation artifacts using the DSML, - Design quality, comparing the number of defects in a model or an application developed traditionally to the number of defects in a model or application developed using the DSML (Kärnä, Tolvanen, & Kelly, 2009), - Required developer experience, comparing the amount of experience a developer needs to develop a model or application using traditional methods to the amount of experience needed when using a DSML, and - Solution exploration, comparing the number of viable solutions considered for a particular problem in a set period of time using the DSML as compared to traditional methods or other DSMLs (White, Schmidt, Nechypurenko, & Wuchner, 2008).

-Our focus is on the general area of quantitative productivity measurement-specifically on implementation development effort in terms of lines of code.
-The remainder of this section compares the lines of configuration code manually generated for DBE data readers and data writers to the lines of C++ code needed to implement the DQML DBE interpreter, which in turn generates the lines of configuration code automatically.
+Our focus is on the general area of quantitative productivity measurement (e.g., number of entities and relationships to manage in a configuration, implementation development effort in terms of lines of code).
+The remainder of this section compares (1) number of DDS entities and relationships between those entities when considering development of a DSML and (2) the lines of configuration code manually generated for DBE data readers and data writers to the lines of C++ code needed to implement the DQML DBE interpreter, which in turn generates the lines of configuration code automatically.